Federal Disaster Assistance & Crop Insurance Programs:

 Introduction

-The federal government plays a significant role in assisting agricultural producers coping with financial losses caused by natural disasters.
-Three major ways this assistance is provided are through the federal crop insurance program, the Noninsured Disaster Assistance Program (NAP), and the Emergency Farm Loans.
+The federal government plays a significant role in assisting agricultural producers in coping with financial losses caused by natural disasters.
+Three essential ways this assistance is provided are through the federal crop insurance program, the Noninsured Disaster Assistance Program (NAP), and the Emergency Farm Loans.
 These programs are permanently authorized under federal law.

 Federal Crop Insurance

 Federal crop insurance is designed to help protect producers from “drought, flood, or other natural disaster (as determined by the Secretary [of Agriculture]).”
 7 U.S.C. § 1508(a).
-The program has expanded greatly since it began in the 1930s and is likely to become an even more important risk management tool, especially in light of potential changes to traditional federal farm policy.
+The program has expanded greatly since it began in the 1930s and is likely to become an even more important risk management tool, especially considering potential changes to traditional federal farm policy.
 The Federal Crop Insurance Act (FCIA), 7 U.S.C. §§ 1501-1524, permanently authorizes the current program.
 The regulations implementing the FCIA are found at 7 C.F.R. §§ 400-499.

-The FCIA created the Federal Crop Insurance Corporation (FCIC), which is a wholly owned government corporation and agency of the USDA.
+The FCIA created the Federal Crop Insurance Corporation (FCIC), a wholly owned government corporation and agency of the USDA.
 The activities of the FCIC are administered by the USDA Risk Management Agency (RMA) pursuant to the RMA’s authority under the FCIA.
 The FCIC is authorized “[t]o carry out the purposes of” the FCIA, including providing reinsurance to private insurance providers who insure producers of eligible agricultural commodities.
 7 U.S.C. § 1503.
-In addition to reinsuring approved private insurance providers, FCIC subsidizes the crop insurance premiums in order to help make crop insurance affordable nationwide.
+In addition to reinsuring approved private insurance providers, FCIC subsidizes crop insurance premiums in order to help make crop insurance affordable nationwide.

 Federal crop insurance is available for more than 100 commodities throughout the United States.
 Policies regarding the commodities available for federal crop insurance are typically published in the Code of Federal Regulations.
 Crop insurance policies are typically categorized as either yield loss or revenue loss.
 Certain types of losses are not covered by crop insurance.
 For example, losses due to a producer’s “neglect or malfeasance,” failure to reseed “to the same crop in such areas and under such circumstances as it is customary to reseed,” or failure “to follow good farming practices” are not covered.
 7 USC 1508(3)(a)